 The best results after chin liposuction are obtained 9-12 months after the treatment, as there is a fast process of fat removal, along with a slower process of the scarring under the skin that tightens and remodels over this time period.
 Kybella takes 6 weeks or so to see the results from a treatment, but I have seen the best results at the 6-9 month period.

 The bottom line is that both methods can deliver great results for most of us.
-The skill of the practitioner and the judgement required of the treatment, whether it is the amount of fat removal or quantity and distribution of Kybella, is the most important predictor of success with any procedure.
+The skill of the practitioner and the judgment required of the treatment, whether it is the amount of fat removal or quantity and distribution of Kybella, is the most important predictor of success with any procedure.

 Chin liposuction is more of a “fixed cost” service, and Kybella depends on the number of vials needed to get a certain result.
 Therefore, patients with a small amount of submental fat may actually be better served by Kybella.
 If they can be treated with less than 4 vials, this is a great option, though this tends to be a minority of patients.
 As the amount of fat removal increases, the cost of Kybella gets quite high, and chin liposuction tends to be the winner in most of the patients that I see.